Greedy Causal Discovery is Geometric: Simulations

-In \cref{subfig: algo rec pc ske mmhc 0.01}, \cref{subfig: algo rec pc ske mmhc 0.001}, and \cref{subfig: algo rec pc ske mmhc 0.0001} we compared all algorithms relying on CI tests (i.e., all constraint-based and hybrid algorithms).
+In \Cref{subfig: algo rec pc ske mmhc 0.01}, \Cref{subfig: algo rec pc ske mmhc 0.001}, and \Cref{subfig: algo rec pc ske mmhc 0.0001} we compared all algorithms relying on CI tests (i.e., all constraint-based and hybrid algorithms).
 We see that skeletal greedy CIM has a higher recovery rate than greedy SP, MMHC and the PC algorithm.
-Note that both skeletal greedy CIM and PC are restricted by the performance of the \texttt{skeleton} algorithm.
-Thus we have also included how often this algorithm finds the true skeleton.
+Note that both skeletal greedy CIM and PC are restricted by the performance of the \texttt{skeleton} algorithm, which is the algorithm used to identify the skeleton of the learned DAG.
+Thus, we have also included how often \texttt{skeleton} finds the true skeleton.
 We see that, if the correct skeleton is identified, skeletal greedy CIM almost always learns the true MEC.
 However, the same is not true for the PC algorithm.
-Thus, we cannot expect the performance of skeletal greedy CIM to increase by much, even if more edges of $\CIM_G$ are identified and added to the implementation.
+Based on this near optimality of skeletal greedy CIM, we cannot expect the performance of skeletal greedy CIM to increase by much, even if more edges of $\CIM_G$ are identified and added to the implementation.
 The main difference of skeletal greedy CIM and MMHC is that skeletal greedy CIM relies on CI tests to determine the skeleton, as opposed to MMHC, which only restricts to a set of possible skeletons.
-The fact that skeletal greedy CIM outperforms MMHC in \cref{fig: algo rec} suggests that the set of moves used by skeletal greedy CIM, given by turn pairs, is diverse enough that there is no advantage of hybrid methods that rely on score-based edge specification from a restricted set compared to methods that fully specify a skeleton and then rely on turning edges.
-This increase in accuracy could also be explained by the number of edge pairs in comparison to the total number of edges in $\CIM_p$.
-As we will see in \cref{subsec: cim4}, we seem to have found and implemented many edges of $\CIM_G$, but very few in total of $\CIM_p$.
-Thus, MMHC is restricted when moving between MECs with different skeletons, which is a non-issue for skeletal greedy CIM.
+The fact that skeletal greedy CIM outperforms MMHC in \Cref{fig: algo rec} suggests that the set of moves used by skeletal greedy CIM, given by turn pairs, is diverse enough that there is no advantage of hybrid methods that rely on score-based edge specification from a restricted set compared to methods that fully specify a skeleton and then rely on turning edges.
+Computational results regarding $\CIM_4$ also suggest that the number of turn pairs make up for a significant part of the edges of $\CIM_G$, but edge pairs make up for a small part of edges of $\CIM_p$ (less than a quarter for $p=4$).
+Thus MMHC might be rather restricted when moving between MECs with different skeletons, which is a non-issue for skeletal greedy CIM.